mike10004/antiprint/README.md

 This extension is incompatible with some other extensions that affect a browser's fingerprint.
 Specifically, errors may occur when this extension is enabled alongside other extensions that define properties on `window.navigator` without allowing those definitions to be overwritten.
-An example of such an incompatible extension is the excellent [User-Agent Switcher for Chrome][chrome-ua-switcher].
+An example of such an extension that is unfortunately incompatible is the excellent [User-Agent Switcher for Chrome][chrome-ua-switcher].

 ## Acknowledgments